 The library use privileges enjoyed by standing faculty are continued for emeritus faculty members.
-Access to the subscription databases via PennKey authentication continues.
+Access continues to the Library itself with your PennCard and to its electronic subscription databases via PennKey authentication.
 One-on-one consultation with a reference librarian on research materials and tools remains available.
 You may apply for faculty studies in Van Pelt Library if such facilities are required.
 Access to the University Museum continues to be free for emeritus faculty.